Flagsmith/flagsmith/docs/docs/clients/client-side/javascript.md

 :::tip

-The React Native SDK shares the exact same implementation of Flagsmith, however, requires an implementation of AsyncStorage to be provided (e.g. @react-native-community/async-storage) in order to utilise analytics and caching.
+The React Native SDK shares the exact same implementation of Flagsmith, however it requires an implementation of AsyncStorage to be provided (e.g. @react-native-community/async-storage) in order to utilise analytics and caching.
 See [here](/clients/javascript#initialisation-options).